kodezine/epd-driver/README.md

 ### epd_fuse

-This generates the fuse library enabled part that will be later used as a /dev/epd device using FUSE as discussed in the original [Embedded Artists][1] repository.
+This generates the fuse library enabled part that will be later used as a /dev/epd device using [FUSE][8] as discussed in the original [Embedded Artists][1] repository.

- - The board had to be updated with the necessary FUSE library using "opkg install fuse".
+ - The board had to be updated with the necessary [FUSE] library using "opkg install fuse".
- - The cross compilation needs definition of *_FILE_OFFSET_BITS=64* during linking FUSE library.
+ - The cross compilation needs definition of *_FILE_OFFSET_BITS=64* during linking [FUSE] library.

 ### epd_test